 Disadvantages:

-• Smaller community and limited resources compared to more popular frameworks
+• Smaller community compared to other established frameworks

-Mithril is well-suited for building lightweight applications, prototypes, and projects, prioritizing speed and efficiency.
+Mithril is good for building lightweight applications, prototypes, and projects that need to prioritize speed and efficiency.
 It has been used in applications like Lichess, Hypothesis, and Concur.

 Polymer